Dictionary » Positive Words » Vantage – Meaning, Definition, Synonyms and Antonyms

 • From the mountain’s vantage, they could see the entire valley below.

-• The bird’s vantage point allowed it to spot prey easily.
+• The bird’s vantage point allowed it to scan for prey without wasting energy.

 Vantage Synonyms